lemorage/sublime-clannad-theme/README.md

 # Sublime-Clannad-Theme
 > Hey! 🌈 Meet the Clannad Theme for [Sublime Text 4](http://sublimetext.com) – cozy coding with a dash of tranquility from the beloved anime series.
 Let's make coding as chill as a lazy Sunday afternoon! 😎✨

-## Why Clannad Theme?

-- Choosing a color scheme for your coding environment is a personal decision, and this theme offers a unique twist, a refreshing alternative for those who want their coding environment to reflect their personal style.
-- We believe in keeping it simple yet classy.
-The theme focuses on simplicity and elegance, making your code not only easy to read but also a delight for the eyes.
-- It's not just about looks; It all comes down to a smooth transition between style and utility.
-The Clannad Theme ensures that your coding experience is not only visually pleasing but also practical and efficient.

 ## Preview

 ### Clannad Theme